gabors-data-analysis/da-coding-rstats/README.md

 2. add further data handling practices to students' toolkit, and
 3. provide more skills on Rmarkdown, while following the material of the book.

 If material is properly taught -- for Part III of the book -- there is no need for an extra coding course, but a simple seminar type of supplement, which put emphasis on *interpretation* and *practice* of machine learning methods.
+This material is provided in the folder [part-III-case-studies](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/part-III-case-studies).
 In principle after these materials, students should be able to code by themself and understand and work with case study materials related to Part IV.

 ### Case studies and coding lectures